-Completion of the 30-semester hour option prepares LVNs to apply for licensure as a registered nurse as a nongraduate of Carrington's LVN to ADN Associate Degree program.
+Completion of the 30-semester hour option prepares LVNs to apply for licensure as a registered nurse as a non-graduate of Carrington's LVN to ADN Associate Degree program.
 Non- graduate status provides eligibility to take the National Council Licensure Examination (NCLEX) RN licensing exam in California only.
 This option will limit licensure to California without the possibility of RN licensure by endorsement in other U.S. states and territories.

 Admission to the 30-semester hour option in the LVN to ADN program is dependent on space availability.
 Program length: 32 weeks (not including breaks).
-Note: Course descriptions begin on page 160.